huonw/huonw.github.io/_posts/2014-07-24-what-does-rusts-unsafe-mean.md

 in the type system, and that it satisfies
 [the invariants that Rust itself imposes](http://doc.rust-lang.org/master/rust.html#behavior-considered-unsafe).

-These invariants are assumed to never happen, even inside `unsafe` code blocks, and the compiler compiles and optimises with this assumption.
+These invariants are assumed to never be broken, even inside `unsafe` code blocks, and the compiler compiles and optimises with this assumption.
 Thus, breaking any of those invariants is [undefined behaviour](https://en.wikipedia.org/wiki/Undefined_behaviour)[^ub-llvm]